Quick Info: What is marital property?

 - Discuss how the property was acquired and used.
 A person should also discuss how various assets and property were acquired and how they were used during the marriage.
 These important facts can be used by the attorney to argue whether certain property should be included in the marital estate or regarded as separate, non-marital property.

 - Discuss what items and assets are important.
 Not all spouses feel the same way about all items of property.
 If there are particular pieces of property that carry a special significance, a party should discuss this with his or her attorney.
-Likewise, if there are assets which are of little importance, a party should communicate this as well so that the attorney can focus more time on those assets and pieces of property that are meaningful.
+Likewise, if there are assets that are of little importance, a party should communicate this as well so that the attorney can focus more time on those assets and pieces of property that are meaningful.

 By seeking the advice of an Ayo and Iken attorney early in a divorce, a party has a greater opportunity to protect property that is meaningful and significant from division by the court.